czgaming94/neon/README.md

 # NEON [Newbie, Experienced, or Neither]
 This API's goal is to make laying out your application GUI simple and efficient.
-The secondary goal of this API is to be as easy to grasp as possible for beginners, as well as users coming from other scripting languages. <br>
+The secondary goal of this API is to be as easy to grasp as possible for even the mediocre Lua user, as well as users coming from other scripting languages.<br>
-This API is based off of a modified version of the [standard metatable table.deepcopy function](http://lua-users.org/wiki/CopyTable).<br>
-> The deepcopy function creates a special instance of a table, allowing the user to create multiple instance
-> without overwriting the original.
 #### [If you aren't quite understanding how to start using the API, check out this quick starters guide!](https://github.com/czgaming94/neon/blob/main/docs/examples/StartGuide.md)

 ### GUI Handles